spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Typescript.md

 Add the component usage and the resource roots to the manifest.json as described in the [Getting Started](GettingStarted.md) section.

+!!! warning ""
+    ⚠️ The `resourceRoots` path "./thirdparty/customcontrol/spreadsheetimporter/v0_33_4" changed from version 0.40.0 to lowercase.
+Please make sure to use the correct path.

 ```json
         "componentUsages": {
             "spreadsheetImporter": {